About GLORY

 Directors and Board of Directors

 The Company’s Board of Directors is composed of twelve Directors, nine of which are Directors who are not Audit & Supervisory Committee Members and three Directors who are Audit & Supervisory Committee Members, including five independent Outside Directors.
-The Board decides the important business policies of the Company and the Group, supervises business execution, and receives reports on the status of business execution.
-Further, in order to expedite decision-making, decisions on important business execution are flexibly delegated to the Directors, thereby enabling expedited and flexible decision-making.
+The Board decides on the important business policies of the Group, and supervises and receives reports on the business execution, in accordance with the Rules of the Board of Directors.
+To enable expedited decision-making, the authority regarding decisions on execution of important operations is delegated to the Directors as necessary.

 Audit & Supervisory Committee